blackbaud/sky-api-docs/content/docs/code/auth-code-flow/php/index.md

           return;
         }
         ...</code></pre>
     <p>The call to the endpoint routes to the corresponding php page (**/auth/authenticated.php**) and returns a Boolean representing the current user's authentication status.
-First it requires and loads the **/includes/blackbaud/blackbuad.php** file.</p>
+First, it requires and loads the **/includes/blackbaud/blackbuad.php** file.</p>
 <pre><code class="language-php">&lt;?php
     require_once '../includes/blackbaud/blackbaud.php';